Friar-Festus/embedded_programming_course/README.md

 Note that this version of the file has been modified to use only the _AHB_ (Advanced High-Performance Bus) memory locations, which are discussed in Lesson 7.
 All GPIO ports on the TM4C1294 only uses the AHB, and macros `GPIO_PORTF_AHB_DATA_R` and `GPIO_PORTF_DATA_R` map to the same address in the original header.
 The TM4C123 has ports that also use the ABP bus, so the two macros map to different base addresses.

+If you simply place the header file in the same folder as `main.c`, the compiler will find it easily.
+I like to put headers in an `include` folder, which requires modifying the project properties to add that folder to the places where the compiler looks for includes:

+Project &rarr; Properties &rarr; CCS Build &rarr; GNU Compiler &rarr; Directories

 ### Lesson 6 - Bit-Wise Operators in C

 (Re)learned something: